dip07/SpringMvcBase/README.md

 This Java project integrates:
 1. Spring MVC
 2. Maven
 3. JDBC

 This project can be used as a starting point for any web project and used for adding logic based on it.
-Sometimes we have issues in configuring this things.
+Sometimes we have issues in configuring the paths/resources folder.
+Trying to fix those can be a tiring task.
 So, there it is.
 Download it and use it.
 #### HAPPY CodInG ####